Cognitive Behavioral Therapy & Body Image

 For instance, in body dysmorphic disorder, this may manifest in the following ways:

-• Cognitive factors: negative body image, overly critical of weight and shape, and negative self-evaluation
+• Cognitive factors: negative body image, overly critical of appearance, and negative self-evaluation

-• Behavioral factors: restricting food, binge eating, purging, body checking, and avoiding
+• Behavioral factors: restricting food, body checking, trying to correct a physical flaw, and avoiding other people

-Cognitive behavioral therapy helps to identify which factors are playing a role in maintaining a negative body image and then works to address each one by teaching the skills necessary to allow healing to occur.
+Cognitive behavioral therapy helps to identify which thoughts and behaviors are playing a role in maintaining BDD and then works to address each one by teaching the skills necessary to allow healing to occur.

 The Cognitive Component

-The cognitive part of CBT works off these basic assumptions:
+The cognitive part of CBT works off these basic assumptions:6

 • Psychological disorders, such as body dysmorphic disorder, involve flawed, inaccurate thoughts.

-• Changes in thinking lead to changes in emotions and behaviors.
+• Changes in thinking can lead to changes in emotions and behaviors.

 Cognitive behavioral therapy helps individuals by identifying and changing those thoughts that are not accurate to create a different outcome.